 Tempe Cares is the community’s signature annual volunteer event, with hundreds of Tempe residents, employees, students, businesses and organizations joining forces to improve the community and show how much they care.

-We invite volunteers from within and outside the community who love, work, and play in the Tempe community to step forward to show how much they truly care!
+We invite volunteers from within and outside the community who live, work, and play in the Tempe community to step forward to show how much they truly care!
 Volunteers of ALL ages will be accommodated and are encouraged to serve.
 A complimentary breakfast will be provided to all volunteers.

 Tempe Cares is organized and executed by Tempe Leadership, a committee of the Tempe Chamber Foundation, with hundreds of Tempe residents, employees, students, businesses and other community-minded organizations joining forces each year to improve Tempe.